 Shravan month is one of the holiest months in Hindu calendar.
 It is dedicated to Lord Shiva and is also the first month in Chatur Mas – four holy months in Hindi Calendar.
 Mondays in Shrawan month are highly auspicious and millions of Hindu devotees visit Lord Shiva shrines on the day.
 Equally important is Saturdays or Shanivar in the month of Shravan.
 Shravan Shanivar is chosen by many devout Hindus to seek the blessings of Lord Shani.

-In Maharashtra, Goa, Gujarat, Andhra Pradesh and Karnataka - Shravan is from August 7 to September 5.
+In Maharashtra, Goa, Gujarat, Andhra Pradesh and Karnataka - Shravan is from July 27 to August 25.